LarryNaaa/Technical-Summary/Java/Java Basic/Modifiers.md

 > > static: Attributes and methods belongs to the class, rather than an object
 >
 > > abstract: Can only be used in an abstract class, and can only be used on methods.
 The method does not have a body, for example abstract void run();.
 The body is provided by the subclass (inherited from).

+### synchronized
+Methods can only be accessed by one thread at a time